jackabox/gridsome.jackwhiting.co.uk/content/drafts/2019-12-09-svelte-pagejs-routing.md

 </main>
 ```

-Test it out in your browser and hopefully you should see everything working!
+Test it out in your browser and you should see everything working without any page reloads or errors.

 ## Further Examples